LeeXuanHua/Spring-Boot-Microservices/LearningSummary.md

 - Used to achieve isolation in unit testing, by mocking external dependencies (e.g. database, external API calls)
 - Can be used in integration testing, depending on the scope and purpose of the test (e.g. testing web controller, data persistence layer, or the entire application)
 - Benefits include faster startup time and less resource consumption during testing
+- Understand the difference between `@Mock` and `@MockBean` [here](https://www.baeldung.com/java-spring-mockito-mock-mockbean), and a use-case is to [mock some beans in MockMvc](https://stackoverflow.com/questions/58547348/how-to-mock-some-beans-but-not-others-in-mockmvc) as seen [here](order-service/src/test/java/com/microservices/orderservice/OrderControllerIntegrationTest.java)
+- Use `@MockitoSettings(strictness = Strictness.LENIENT)` to suppress errors for unused stubs (refer to [`OrderServiceUnitTest.java`](order-service/src/test/java/com/microservices/orderservice/OrderServiceUnitTest.java) for example)

 ### Test Coverage
 - Use Jacoco to manage test coverage (Refer to `build.gradle` for configurations to generate test coverage report)